mgarci86/InternalSecurityAudit/README.md

 # Stakeholder memorandum <a name="stakeholder-memo">

-TO: IT Manager, Stakeholders
+TO: Stakeholders
+CC: IT Manager

-FROM: Chris Jabbour\
+FROM: Michael Garcia\
-DATE: 06/09/2023\
+DATE: 08/21/2023\
-SUBJECT: Internal IT Audit Findings and Recommendations
+SUBJECT: Internal Security Audit Findings and Recommendations

 Dear Colleagues,